wave-centre/cibig/docs/course_materials/R/tutor_cookbook.md

 -   what makes R special?
 Vectorized Functions, pipes?,

 -   R studio a dedicated IDE: main features including accessing packages documentation.
-Take advantage of this to ask students to find the R syntax for concepts that have been covered in the previeous "algo" section.
+Take advantage of this to ask students to find the R syntax for concepts that have been covered in the previous "algo" section.

 -   packages ecosystemS: CRAN, bioconductor, rOpenSci, Tidyverse ... -\> R-universe system

+-   Learning `R` *or* `tidyverse` philosophy [?](https://bitsofanalytics.org/posts/base-vs-tidy/)

     </details>